DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-12-creating-a-new-permission-allowing-users-to-set-up-interviews.md

 We decided to use ‘set up interviews’ because:

-- we don’t think users will be confused by it
+- we do not think users will be confused by it
 - it’s concise

 ## Organisational permissions